BBQ guides icon.BBQ Guides

 Metal smoker box sitting on the grates of a gas gr.

-Now I’ll walk you through using a smoker box on a grill.
-Most of this applies to gas and charcoal grills; I’ll give you specific instructions where necessary.
+I’ll now walk you through using a smoker box on a grill.
+Most of this applies to both gas and charcoal grills, but I’ll give you specific instructions where necessary.

 Season Before First Use

-There may be residue from the manufacturing process clinging to your smoker box, like oils and other chemicals.
+If this is a brand new smoker box you’re using, there may be residue from the manufacturing process clinging to it, like oils and other chemicals.
 These will burn off, but you don’t want that mingling with your smoke while you’re cooking.

 Before the first use, clean your smoker box with mild dish soap and rinse thoroughly.
 Crank your barbecue up to high and then place the smoker box on the grate, flavorizer bars, or charcoal — wherever the manufacturer recommends.
 I suggest leaving the lid open, or else any chemically infused smoke emanating from the box will collect inside your grill lid.